pointyfar/hugo-tags-filter/README.md

 ## Where

-See Demo, with tags and sections filters: [https://pointy.netlify.com/filterdemo/](https://pointy.netlify.com/filterdemo/)
+See Demo, with tags, authors and sections as filters: [https://pointy.netlify.com/filter/](https://pointy.netlify.com/filter/)

 Demo with tags only, and using Masonry: [https://pointy.netlify.com/tags/](https://pointy.netlify.com/tags/)